UCN-Programming3-Course-v2/ClientManager-solution/README.md

 This sample solution uses a variant of the factory method pattern when creating the DAO's.
 It is implemented in the DaoFactory class in the ClientManager.DataAccessLayer project.
 There is a single method with a generic parameter indicating which DAO you get back.

+The CRUD methods is pretty straight forward using ADO.NET to execute SQL commands on the SQL Server.

+## Database

 The task can be solved with a single table in the database that should look something like this: